iamalexchip/zimcell/README.md

 ### refine
 `refine($cellnumber)`

-This method refines the cell number by removing the following:
+Cleans up the cell number of any legiblity helpers by removing the following:

  - Spaces
  - Country code (+263 or 263)